Knights Slay Wyverns in Worcester!

-Warwick, R.I. – December 17, 2018: The CCRI Knights men's basketball team hosted the Wyverns of Quinsigamond Community College on Saturday afternoon.
-A slow start and battle down to the very end saw the Knights just barely edge out the Wyverns 76-70.
-The win improves CCRI's season record to 11-3 overall and 10-2 in Region XXI play.
+Warwick, R.I. – January 27, 2020: The CCRI Knights men’s basketball team traveled to Worcester, MA to take on the Quinsigamond Community College Wyverns Saturday afternoon.
+The Knights’ offense once again shot extremely well from distance and defeated the Wyverns 98-65.
+The win improves CCRI’s season record to 13-7 overall and 9-0 in Region XXI play.

-The CCRI Knights men's basketball team will next be in action on Monday, December 17th at 8 p.m. as they host the Pointers of UConn Avery Point for their last contest of 2018.
+The CCRI Knights men’s basketball will next be in action on Tuesday, January 28th at 7:00 p.m. as they host the Benjamin Franklin Institute of Technology Chargers.

 The Community College of Rhode Island, New England's largest comprehensive community college, enrolls nearly 15,000 students in credit courses and thousands more in non-credit and job training classes.
 Its athletic program boasts 12 varsity programs and an academic support program for all student-athletes.